 Greetings from the Graduate Program in Rhetoric, Composition, and the Teaching of English, RCTE, at University of Arizona in Tucson, Arizona.
 We have included more information on what you can expect as a student in our program below.
-Our mission and vision are on our webpage.
 The deadline for admissions is December 31.
 For more information, contact Sharonne Meyerson.

 Graduate students in RCTE are often distinguished for their public engagement and action-oriented research, published scholarship, and innovative teaching.
 They have been selected as Carson Scholars, Crossroads Collaborative Scholars, Fulbright Scholars, and Scholars for the Dream.
 Our graduate students are often recognized for their teaching and have received a range of teaching and research awards including the 1885 Dissertation Fellowship Award, the Centennial Achievement Award, the Marshall Foundation Fellowship, and the Patrick Dissertation Award.
 RCTE dissertation projects are broadly engaged and interested in social change and justice.

 RCTE MA and PhD students teach in our award-winning Writing Program, which provides varied opportunities to teach a range of first-year and upper-division courses, and gain additional professional experience within the program in areas such as human subjects-based research, textbook and curriculum development, assessment, transfer and placement, and writing center support.
 Graduate students receive small-group mentoring and support from experienced and committed teachers throughout their first year, with continued support throughout their time teaching in the program.
 We facilitate opportunities for research assistantships across the university as well.

 RCTE retains a remarkable job placement rate with around 97% of our students who do national searches placed in tenure-track positions.
 Our graduates have been hired at universities around the country such as the University of Utah, Arizona State University, the University of South Carolina, the University of Hawaii, California State University, and the University of California, Irvine.
 Some of our graduates have accepted leadership positions in community colleges such as Oakland Community College and Bay Mills Tribal Community College, while others select employment in the not-for profit, private, or government sectors, including national research labs and think tanks.